SiddhantAttavar/NPS-INR-Cyber-Programming-2021/Prelims/Problem 2/Question.md

 **Problem Statement:** <br>
-Given an integer _N_, print the squares of the first _N_ natural numbers in a single line separated by space.
+In order to make the perfect phone review, Marques Brownlee decided to test each and every app on the phone thoroughly.
+Help Marques check the phone’s calculator by printing the squares of the first _N_ natural numbers in a single line.

 **Constraints:** <br>
  - 1 <= _N_ <= 1000